-Millstone is one of the few Dutch whisky brands.
-The whisky is produced by Zuidam Distillers, who also produces old genevers and many types of liquor.
-Their whisky has been met with mixed enthousiasm, and I have not been part of the enthousiastic group.
+Millstone is one of the few Dutch whisky brands, produced by Zuidam Distillers, the same distillery that makes old genevers and a variety of liqueurs.
+This whisky has a somewhat mixed reputation, and I’ve never been part of the enthusiastic group.

-They also produce a peated version, a whisky matured in French oak and a Dutch rye at 5 years old.
-The Rye whisky is very good, by the way.
-But for now, lets taste the American Oak release.
+They also make a peated version, a whisky matured in French oak, and a Dutch rye at 5 years old — which, by the way, I think is very good.
+But for now, let’s taste the American Oak release.

-The finish is quite cerealy again (not really surprising of course) and the mouthfeel is a bit greasy.
-There is a little bit more vanilla here than I expected and its also a bit chalky or dusty.
+The finish is quite cerealy — not surprising — with a slightly greasy mouthfeel.
+There’s a little more vanilla than I expected, and a chalky or dusty texture as well.

 Nose: 2